ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 A few things have changed my thinking.
 Mostly:

-- Learning about canadian and bc regulations for public data
+- Learning about Canadian and bc regulations for public data
-- Learning about internet law and jurisdiction
+- Learning about Internet law and jurisdiction
 - Increasing reliance on cloud data and the possibility of AI using it
 - Talks from privacy concerned projects like [Tor](https://torproject.org)
-- The swarm of internet educated black hatters in modern era and security breaches
+- The swarm of Internet educated black hatters in modern era and security breaches
 - The political climate in the US, China, Russia, etc.
 - My niece and her safety/future